vbfox/blog/_posts/2011-10-26-svndumpfilter-to-extract-folder-in-repository.markdown

 ---
 layout: post
 title: "Using svndumpfilter to extract a folder in it's own repository"
 date: 2011-10-26 21:29
-tags:   Linux SVN
+tags: Linux, SVN
 ---
 What i'll explain here is how to use the [`svndumpfilter`](http://svnbook.red-bean.com/en/1.5/svn.ref.svndumpfilter.html)